Sequential and Decentralized Estimation of Linear Regression Parameters in Wireless Sensor Networks: Decentralized Sequential Estimation

 To summarize, with identical sensors any estimator (centralized or decentralized) experiences an exponential growth in its average stopping time as the correlation between scaling coefficients increases since in the extreme case of full correlation, i.e., $r=1$, each sensor $k$, at each time $t$, observes a noisy sample of the linear combination $\sum_{i=1}^n x_i \sqrt{\frac{\Exp\big[\big(h_{t,i}^k\big)^2\big]}{\Exp\big[\big(h_{t,1}^k\big)^2\big]}}$, and thus the stopping time is infinite.
-As a result of exponentially growing stopping time, the WLS estimator, which is also the ML estimator and the MVUE, i.e., the optimal estimator, in our case, and the decentralized estimators derived from it become highly sensitive to errors as $r$ increases.
+As a result of exponentially growing stopping time, the WLS estimator, which is the optimum estimator in our case, i.e., the MVUE, and the decentralized estimators derived from it become highly sensitive to errors as $r$ increases.
 In either uncorrelated or mildly correlated cases, which are of practical importance, the proposed decentralized scheme with linear complexity performs very close to the optimal centralized scheme as shown in Fig. \ref{fig:mse_unc} and Fig. \ref{fig:mse_cor}, respectively.